 There are also other factors you might want to consider.
 These features don’t necessarily apply to seniors but could be important nonetheless.
 Just take a look at the following features and decide for yourself;

-How to Use a Recumbent Bike if you're a senior?
+How to Use a Recumbent Bike as a senior?

 The only way to ensure that you get the most from your recumbent machine is to use it properly.
 In this section, we reveal a few great ideas on how to use your recumbent bike correctly to reap maximum benefit.